espressif/esp-idf/docs/en/api-reference/system/freertos_additions.rst

 - The ring buffer's data structure of type :cpp:type:`StaticRingbuffer_t`
 - The ring buffer's storage area of size ``xBufferSize``.
 Note that ``xBufferSize`` must be 32-bit aligned for No-Split and Allow-Split buffers.

-The manner in which these blocks are allocated will depend on the users requirements (e.g. all blocks being statically declared, or dynamically allocated with specific capabilities such as external RAM).
+The manner in which these blocks are allocated depends on the users requirements (e.g., all blocks being statically declared, or dynamically allocated with specific capabilities such as external RAM).

 .. note::

     When deleting a ring buffer created via :cpp:func:`xRingbufferCreateStatic`, the function :cpp:func:`vRingbufferDelete` will not free any of the memory blocks.
 This must be done manually by the user after :cpp:func:`vRingbufferDelete` is called.